Centfie writes, reads and analyzes poems from a psychological POV. See her book on Amazon: "Piece of Mind: Everyone has an Untold Story."

-Stanza forms appear in poetry with all kinds of variations across cultures, generations, and poets.
+Stanza forms appear in poetry with variations across cultures, generations, and poets.
 However, some standard forms of stanza have been popularized by famous poets who made a mark in poetry with their amazing forms.
 Before we examine these types of stanza forms, let's clarify what a stanza is.

 A stanza in poetry is the equivalent of a paragraph in prose.
 It's a group of lines arranged together to form one unit of a poem.
 Therefore, stanzas divide a poem.

-Modern poets frequently combine various stanza forms in one poem, or they don't follow fixed meters and rhyme.
+Modern poets frequently combine various stanza forms in one poem or don't follow fixed meters and rhyme.
 However, frequently, poems will fall under the categories of stanza forms described in this article.

 Identifying Stanza Forms